WARP4dot52/lambda/poincare/doc/tree.md

 The range `MathematicalConstant` is included in the range `Number`.

-### Logging
+### Log
-The structure of a Tree can be inspected with several logging functions (available only in DEBUG) depending on the level of detail your are interested with :
+The structure of a `Tree` can be inspected with several log functions (available only in DEBUG) depending on the level of detail your are interested with :
-- logBlocks gives you the more detailed info with each block represented between `[]` and their interpretation
+- `tree->logBlocks()` shows the block representation with each block displayed as `[interpretation]`
   ```
   [Add][2]
     [Two]
     [IntegerPosShort][3]
   ```

-- log() shows the tree structure in a XML fashion with addresses to help tell who is who
+- `tree->log()` shows the tree structure in a XML fashion with addresses to help tell who is who
   ```xml
   <Add size="2" address="0x1006bb3a5" numberOfChildren="2">
     <Two size="1" address="0x1006bb3a7" value="2"/>